 Overcoming overthinking and analysis paralysis

 The classic example of this comes from Shakespeare’s play Hamlet.
 Here it is very clear, very early on, that Hamlet’s uncle has murdered Hamlet’s father and married his mother.
-But instead of taking action to avenge the king, Hamlet overthinks it.
+But instead of simply taking action to avenge the king, Hamlet overthinks it.

 “Is it nobler,” he wonders, “to suffer the slings and arrows of outrageous fortune?
 Or to take arms against a sea of troubles, and by opposing end them?”